pymupdf/PyMuPDF/docs/textpage.rst

    2. :ref:`TextPage` and corresponding method :meth:`Page.get_text` are **available for all document types**.
 Only for PDF documents, methods :meth:`Document.get_page_images` / :meth:`Page.get_images` offer some overlapping functionality as far as image lists are concerned.
 But both lists **may or may not** contain the same items.
 Any differences are most probably caused by one of the following:

        - "Inline" images (see page 352 of the :ref:`AdobeManual`) of a PDF page are contained in a textpage, but **not in** :meth:`Page.get_images`.
        - Image blocks in a textpage are generated for **every** image location -- whether or not there are any duplicates.
-This is in contrast to :meth:`Page.get_images`, which will contain each image only once.
+This is in contrast to :meth:`Page.get_images`, which will contain each image only once (per reference name).
        - Images mentioned in the page's :data:`object` definition will **always** appear in :meth:`Page.get_images` [#f1]_.
 But it may happen, that there is no "display" command in the page's :data:`contents` (erroneously or on purpose).
 In this case the image will **not appear** in the textpage.

+   3. The image's "transformation matrix" is defined as the matrix, for which the expression ``bbox / transform == fitz.Rect(0, 0, 1, 1)`` is true, lookup details here: :ref:`ImageTransformation`.

 **Text block:**